benoitc/erica/INSTALLING.md

 ## Python

-See [Jan's CouchApp repo](http://github.com/janl/couchapp) for the latest Python action.
-Currently we're working to get a common set of specs.
-We have the Ruby specs but they are a bit clumsy with all the shelling out.
-I'm thinking of doing a set of JSON specs that either language can execute with a lightweight runner.
+The Python code is currently in rapid development.
+See the `python` directory.

 We'll just do shared integration tests, at the command-line level, so each language can set about porting it's peers unit tests if there are implementation questions.

+## Questions and Comments

+If you can improve this documentation, please send pull requests using Github or hit the [CouchApp mailing list](http://groups.google.com/group/couchapp).

+We want the install experience to go smoothly for **everyone**, so please send feedback and let us help you make this documentation cover troubleshooting problems.